mustafaksr/aws-solution-architect-knowledge/Day2-aws-iam-compute-storage/README.md

 #### 1.2.1 File storage: Amazon FSx for Windows File Server

-Here’s a summary of Amazon FSx for Windows File Server:

 - **Fully Managed Windows File Server**: Provides a fully managed, reliable, and scalable Windows file server with native Windows file system support and integration with Microsoft Active Directory.